MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-g-marketingartifacts-logo-video-docs-screenshots.md

 Formatting and General requirements (cf. section 0.A-D) to keep in mind when creating videos:
 - A minimum of one video is recommended (up to a maximum of 5 are permitted).
 - Language in videos can be either local or English
-- Note, videos made in local language must have subtitles in English.
+- Note, videos made in local language can have subtitles in English (no requirement).
 Make the right references from the get go:
 - Only include screenshots & demo of the newest UI.
 - Reference Microsoft’s brand names correctly:
-- Only refer to Microsoft Dynamics 365 Business Central or Dynamics 365 Business Central.
+- Only refer to Microsoft Dynamics 365 Business Central, Dynamics 365 Business Central or Business Central after first mentioning of full product name.
-- Don’t make references to acronyms, old Dynamics 365 brand names/logos or demo old UIs.
+- Don’t make references to acronyms, old Dynamics 365 NAV brand names/logos or demo old UIs.
-- Don’t include logos or trademarks in your video.
+- Don’t include Microsoft Dynamics 365 logos or trademarks in your video.

 > [!NOTE]
 > Videos can be in any language, must be captioned if not spoken in English.